ArefEinizade2/ProdSpecTemp/README.md

 # ProdSpecTemp: Learning Product Graphs from Spectral Templates
-This repository implements a demo for **learning product graphs** by recovering three factor graphs from a stream of product graph signals using the proposed **ProdSpecTemp** [1].
+This repository implements a demo for **learning product graphs** by recovering three factor graphs from a stream of product graph signals using the proposed **ProdSpecTemp**, similar to the Figures 2 and 3 in our paper [1].
 In the case of finding its contents useful for your research work, kindly please cite our paper [1] addressed below.
 Thanks a lot for your attention.

 [[1] Einizade, Aref, and Sepideh Hajipour Sardouie.
 "Learning Product Graphs from Spectral Templates." arXiv preprint arXiv:2211.02893 (2022).](https://arxiv.org/abs/2211.02893)